fairandsmart/right-consent/_docs/01-quick-start-guide.md

 ## Integrate with other apps

-Everything we have seen so far is the inside of the application itself and is not dedicated to your end-users directly (except receipts and inmail form links).
+Everything we have seen so far is inside of the application itself and is not dedicated to your end-users directly (except receipts and inmail form links).
 You probably want to see now how you could **integrate a consent collection form** in an existing application ?

-We have build a dedicated project that includes integration samples.
+We have setup a dedicated project that includes integration samples.
 Here is a small demonstration of a consent collect form integration in an external php page using API key and custom form context.

 {% include video id="1uPAli_WPnDKa-qZ4US6M49Lvz-gqjra7" provider="google-drive" %}

-<i class="fa fa-info-circle"></i> <b>Info:</b> The material needed for sample integration is located in a [dedicated repository](https://github.com/fairandsmart/consent-manager-samples).
+<i class="fa fa-info-circle"></i> <b>Info:</b> The dedicated project needed for that sample integration is located in a [specific repository](https://github.com/fairandsmart/consent-manager-samples).
 {: .notice--info}